Rules For Input Service Distributor Under GST Laws

 BOOK A FREE DEMO

-In GST, an Input Service Distributor is a taxpayer who receives tax invoices for services utilised, on behalf of its branches.
-Thereafter, the ISD distributes the Input Tax Credit to its various branches through issuing ISD invoices.
+Input Service Distributor, meaning a taxpayer who receives tax invoices for services utilised on behalf of its branches.
+Thereafter, the ISD distributes the input tax credit to its various branches through issuing ISD invoices.
 All branches must have the same Permanent Account Number (PAN) as the ISD, though the GST Identification Numbers (GSTINs) can be different.

 Conditions for Distribution